roitraining/genai-copilot/HSCM-GenAI-Demo-Handout.md

 Files referenced in this handout will be distributed separately.
 The 📎 callout box at the top of a demo tells you which file to attach.
 Demos without a callout don't need a file.

-A few demos run as a **sequence** — a first prompt, then a follow-up in the same chat.
+A few demos run as a **sequence**—a first prompt, then a follow-up in the same chat.
 Where that's the case, the steps are labeled in order.
 Run them one after another in the same conversation.

 > **Reminder:** Copilot is a starting point, never the final word.
 Everything you generate here is reviewed by a human — you — before it goes anywhere.
 Only put **Public** data into a prompt; anything created at HSCM or received in the course of your job is **Confidential** by default.

 ---

-## **Part 1 — Prompting Mechanics**
+## **Part 1: Prompting Mechanics**

-### **Demo 1 — Same prompt, different answers (non-determinism)**
+### **Demo 1: Same prompt, different answers (non-determinism)**

 Run this exact prompt twice.
-The two responses will differ — that's not a bug, it's how the technology works.
+The two responses will differ—that's not a bug, it's how the technology works.
 An LLM is probabilistic, not deterministic, which is the first reason you can never blindly trust the output.
 No file needed.

 ```
 What are 3 catchy names for a new internal initiative focused on improving DDQ response turnaround times?
 ```

-### **Demo 2 — Structure changes everything**
+### **Demo 2: Structure changes everything**

 Three versions of the same request, each more structured than the last.
 Run them in order and compare the outputs.
 Level 3 uses the **GCSE** framework (Goal, Context, Source, Expectations).
 No file needed.